duckdb/duckdb-web/docs/api/dart.md

 github_repository: https://github.com/TigerEyeLabs/duckdb-dart
 ---

-DuckDB.dart is the native Dart API for [DuckDB](https://duckdb.org/).
+DuckDB.Dart is the native Dart API for [DuckDB](https://duckdb.org/).

 ## Installation

-DuckDB.dart can be installed from [pub.dev](https://pub.dev/packages/dart_duckdb).
+DuckDB.Dart can be installed from [pub.dev](https://pub.dev/packages/dart_duckdb).
 Please see the [API Reference](https://pub.dev/documentation/dart_duckdb/latest/) for details.

 ### Use This Package as a Library